Augmented Probability Simulation Methods for Sequential Games: Discussion

-We have provided MC and APS methods to solve for these games.
-With large decision spaces, APS would be more efficient as its complexity does not depend on decision sets' cardinality.
-It should be also noted that MC errors associated with approximating the expected utility could overwhelm the calculation of the optimal decision.
+We have provided MC and APS methods to support this process.
+With large, discrete decision spaces, APS would be more efficient as its complexity does not depend on the decision sets' cardinalities.
+In addition, {APS does not need discretization and can be directly applied to problems with continuous decision sets, for which MC may not provide feasible solutions at the desired precision.} It should also be noted that MC errors associated with approximating the expected utility could overwhelm the calculation of the optimal decision.
 Samples from $p(\theta \given d, a)$ will typically need to be recomputed for each pair $(d,a)$.
 In contrast, APS performs the expectation and optimization simultaneously, sampling $d$ from regions with high utility with draws of $\theta $ from the utility-tilted augmented distribution.
-This reduces MC error as optimization effort in parts of the parameter space with low utility values is limited, resulting in reduced sample sizes for the same precision.
-In problems with continuous decision sets, an extension of the proposed approaches could use MC to limit the area of the decision space where the optimum is located, and then switching to APS to search within that area in more detail.
-Exploiting gradient information of the utility functions \citep{naveiro2019gradient} could also be useful.
-Apart from computational issues, when the expected utility surface is flat, MC simulation may need many draws or result in poor estimates, being also inefficient for random variables with skewed distributions.
-APS could handle those cases better as it is based on sampling from the optimizing portions of the decision space.
-Moreover, APS could sample from a power transformation of the marginal augmented distribution, which is less flat and more peaked around the mode.
-Finally, in addition to sequential two stage games, these ideas could be extended to other game types such as simultaneous defend-attack games \citep{rios2012adversarial} and general bi-agent influence diagrams \citep{BAIDS}.
+This reduces the MC error as the optimization effort in parts of the parameter space with low utility values is limited, resulting in reduced sample sizes for the same precision.
+Besides, when the expected utility surface is flat, MC simulation may need many draws or result in poor estimates, being also inefficient for random variables with skewed distributions.
+APS better handles those cases as it is based on sampling from the optimizing portions of the decision space; moreover, it can sample from a power transformation of the marginal augmented distribution, more peaked around the mode.
+APS also provides sensitivity analysis at no extra computational cost.